 Accidents can happen at any time.
-If something happens to one of your teeth in your “cosmetic zone” (the teeth that everyone can see upfront), whether it gets damaged or knocked out completely, then you need to visit Dr. Bradley Dean.
-If the tooth cannot be saved, then it will need to be extracted.
+If something happens to one of your teeth in your “cosmetic zone” (the teeth that everyone can see upfront), whether it gets damaged or knocked out completely, you must visit Dr. Bradley Dean.
+If the tooth cannot be saved, it must be extracted.

 It is important to fix it as soon as possible so that you don’t have to walk around for months with a big gap in your smile.
-That’s why we offer emergency dental implants at our Plano, Texas dental office.
+We offer emergency dental implants at our Plano, Texas dental office.

 The Benefits of Emergency Dental Implants

 There are many reasons to get a dental implant immediately after a tooth has been damaged and lost.
 Going without even a single tooth will cause the jawbone to begin deteriorating.
-Once a person suffers from bone loss, an expensive bone graft may be required in the future.
+An expensive bone graft may be required once a person suffers from bone loss.

 Am I A Candidate For Emergency Dental Implants?